OliverAbdulrahim/linux-for-blade-14/README.md

 Follow the on-screen commands, which will guide you through the installation.
 At the end, you'll be asked to reboot your machine.
 This completes the installation of the kernel update and firmware install.

-Should you need the files this repository downloads again, you can always run them
+Should you need the files this repository downloads again, you can find them again in your `/tmp` folder.